fuzzylabs/evidently-monitoring-pattern/README.md

 For the data drift dataset, the number of bedrooms is generated using a skewed distribution of the the reference's dataset.
 At the moment, from the reference dataset, if 7 bedrooms has the lowest probability distribution, then the `generate_dataset_for_demo.py` script will always generate a value of 7 to ensure data drfit.
 But this can be modified later on.

-Once the datasets are generatedm, the Random Forest Regressor is trained using the reference dataset.
+Once the datasets are generated, the Random Forest Regressor is trained using the reference dataset.

 ### The dashboards